anamud/grain-graphs/README.md

 # Grain Graphs

 Grain graphs is a visualization method for OpenMP that connects performance problems to the fork-join program structure resolved into *grains* -- task and parallel for-loop chunk instances created during execution.
-Grains that suffer problems such as low parallelism, work inflation, and poor parallelization benefit are pinpointed on grain graphs.
+Grains that suffer crippling problems such as low parallelism, work inflation, and poor parallelization benefit are pinpointed on grain graphs.
 Since programmers readily identify with the grain-resolved fork-join program structure, problem diagnosis is simplified.
 In contrast, existing visualizations complicate diagnosis by resolving performance problems from a runtime system or threads perspective that is unfamiliar and unpredictable to programmers.

 ![](https://github.com/anamud/grain-graphs/wiki/figures/bots-sort-analysis.gif "Click image to zoom-in")